HenryCarr98/AWEgas/ResultsAndDiscussion/Question1.md

 For loops computing global aggregates, like the `minimum CFL condition`, we used `#pragma omp parallel for reduction(min:...)` to safely combine thread-local results without race conditions.

+- [x] Loops were identified as independent if iterations wrote only to separate memory locations.
+Shared writes were avoided to prevent race conditions.
+Array access patterns were examined to minimise false sharing.

 > Definition:
 > CFL = Courant–Friedrichs–Lewy condition.